russsiq/laravel-docs-ru/docs/responses.md

     return response()->file($pathToFile, $headers);

 <a name="response-macros"></a>
-## Response Macros
+## Макросы ответа

 If you would like to define a custom response that you can re-use in a variety of your routes and controllers, you may use the `macro` method on the `Response` facade.
-Typically, you should call this method from the `boot` method of one of your application's [service providers](/docs/{{version}}/providers), such as the `App\Providers\AppServiceProvider` service provider:
+Typically, you should call this method from the `boot` method of one of your application's [service providers](providers.md), such as the `App\Providers\AppServiceProvider` service provider:

     <?php